Continuous Quality Improvement

 Ciheb’s hybrid CQI approach integrates a traditional plan-do-study-act approach with input from learning collaboratives and real-time tracking of CQI progress using the CQI digital app.

 Ciheb's expertise in CQI is enhanced by its other program-area work in clinical service delivery, strategic information, and health information systems, which together help to improve client health outcomes and support health workforce development.
-Our CQI process relies on a three-phased process that utilizes data feedback to create a foundation for increased positive outcomes.
+Our CQI process relies on a three-phased process that uses data feedback to create a foundation for increased positive outcomes.
 The three phases are preparatory, implementation, and scale up.

 Plan-do-study-act (PDSA) is a commonly used approach in healthcare settings to improve outcomes.
 In the "plan" step, the CQI team sets an objective, sets their questions to be answered and predictions, and plans to carry out the cycle (who, what, where).
 In the "do" step, the team carries out the plan, documents problems and unexpected observations, and begins data analysis.
 In the "study" step, the team completes the data analysis, compares data to predictions, and summarizes what was learned.
 In the "act" step, the team determines what changes should be made and when to restart the cycle.